-ENCQOR 5G TECHNOLOGY PARTNERS
+ENCQOR 5G ANCHOR PARTNERS

 The ENCQOR 5G Project enables Ericsson to conduct research and innovation activities considering several factors influencing the development of 5G next-generation network capabilities, including: radios; cybersecurity; advanced content distribution systems; cloud computing; Big Data applications; Internet of Things (IoT); next-generation heterogeneous network management systems; and data centre management systems.